-Table 12.1: National and London Plan guidance on town centres
+Table 12.1 National and London Plan guidance on town centres

-The London Plan and the National Planning Policy Framework both require town centre boundaries and primary and secondary frontages to be defined, and a sequential approach to approving sites for main Town Centre Uses.
+The London Plan and the National Planning Policy Framework both require town centre boundaries and primary and secondary frontages to be defined, and a sequential approach to approving sites for main town centre uses.
 Existing centre sites should be used where possible, then edge of centre and out of centre locations considered in that order.
 The NPPF defines edge of centre as 300 metres from the primary shopping area for retail uses.
-For all other main Town Centre Uses, a location up to 300 metres of the town centre boundary and up to 500 metres for an office use provided the town centre contains a public transport interchange.
+For all other main town centre uses, a location up to 300 metres of the town centre boundary and up to 500 metres for an office use provided the town centre contains a public transport interchange.

-The NPPF defines main Town Centre Uses as "Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment facilities the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities)."
+The National Planning Policy Framework defines main town centre uses as "Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment facilities the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities)."

-The NPPF (para 26) requires an impact assessment for retail, leisure and office development outside a town centre.
+The NPPF (paragraph 26) requires an impact assessment for retail, leisure and office development outside a town centre.